I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONIdiopathic environmental intolerance (also known as multiple chemical sensitivities) is typically characterized by recurrent, nonspecific symptoms that the patient believes are provoked by low levels of exposure to chemical, biologic or physical agents.
+DESCRIPTIONIdiopathic environmental intolerance (also known as multiple chemical sensitivities) is typically characterized by recurrent, nonspecific symptoms that the patient or clinician believes are provoked by low levels of exposure to chemical, biologic or physical agents.
 Reported symptoms are wide-ranging, and there are not clearly established diagnostic criteria.
-Various tests e.g., nutritional assessment and treatment e.g., immune globulin therapy (IVIg), have been proposed.
+Various tests e.g., nutritional assessment and treatment e.g., immunoglobulin therapy (IVIg), have been proposed.

 Idiopathic environment intolerance has been labeled in a variety of ways over time.
 Clinical ecology, the original term, was replaced by the term multiple chemical sensitivity (MCS).
 Most recently, it has been replaced by idiopathic environmental intolerance which reflects the uncertain nature of the condition and its relationship to chemical exposure.
 The central focus of the condition is patient reporting of recurrent, nonspecific symptoms referable to multiple organ systems that the patient believes are provoked by exposure to low levels of chemical, biologic or physical agents.
 The most common environmental exposures include perfumes and scented products, pesticides, domestic and industrial solvents, new carpets, car exhaust, gasoline and diesel fumes, urban air pollution, cigarette smoke, plastics and formaldehyde.
 Certain foods, food additives, drugs, electromagnetic fields, and mercury in dental fillings have also been reported as triggering events.
 However symptoms do not bear any relationship to established toxic effects of the specific chemical and occur at concentrations far below those expected to elicit toxicity.